Changes in Star Wars re-releases: Legacy

 In 2023, when asked if he had the clout to influence Lucasfilm to release the original cuts of the original trilogy, The Mandalorian creator Jon Favreau answered, "Do you think anybody but ... the people who grew up with it ... would care?"
 He went on to explain his view that "younger people have a whole different perception of what Star Wars is."
 When asked about the possibility of releasing the original versions in 2024, Lucas reiterated, "I'm a firm believer that the director or the writer or the filmmaker should have a right to have his movie be the way he wants it."
-In early 2025, the British Film Institute announced that it would screen the original film in its unaltered form at a film festival that June, which Kennedy attended.
-Some reviewers noted that it felt like a completely different film than what they were used to, opining that it had an aesthetic low quality without the minor technological improvements of later versions.
+(Note: In 2026, Lucas stated that he viewed the edited films as now "actually finished" and that the negative fan feedback ignored the "alternate versions and all kinds of stuff" found in fan films.)
+After the British Film Institute screened the unaltered original film in June 2025, some reviewers noted that it felt like a completely different film than what they were used to, opining that it had an aesthetic low quality without the minor technological improvements of later versions.
 Film critic Robbie Collin cited the analogue aesthetic as lending humor to comedic interactions between C-3PO and R2-D2 and wrote that the Death Star control panels looked like "wooden boards with lights stuck on" and were thus "better attuned to the frequency of make-believe".